-The SAF's AFM and CFM programs are recognized under the CFA Institute University Recognition program.
+The SAF's AFM and CFM programs are recognized under the CFA University Affiliation Program.
 AFM and CFM students will receive advanced preparation to challenge the 3 CFA accreditation exams as early as Year 4 of their program.

 - Nov.
 17, 2017